 Do I sufficiently represent God in such a way that brings honor to Him?
 One that truly reflects the magnitude of His love?
 Sadly I must recoil and say no, I do not love like He commands me.
 To my shame, I am far too impatient when I drive, far too short with those I disagree with, and I am far too harsh with the hypocrite….I have a lot of growing I need to do.
 This brief look at love is as much for me as anyone.

 Hatred for one another seems to be the norm.
-The left hates the right or vice versa, there’s hatred for police, hatred for politicians, hatred for those not wearing masks or those who wear them improperly, there’s hatred for so many things, it’s hard to see beyond the haze of indifference.
-If we are not careful, we will get caught up in this pattern of darkness and allow it to infect us as well.
+The left hates the right or vice versa, there’s hatred for police, hatred for politicians, hatred for those not wearing masks or those who wear them improperly, there’s hatred for so many things that it can be hard to see beyond the haze of indifference.
+If we are not careful, we might get caught up in this pattern of darkness and allow it to infect us as well.
 So let’s do a brief survey and see what stands out…

 1 John 4:7-8 “Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love.”

-A defined quality of a follower of Christ is love.
-If we are filled with the Spirit of God, His attributes will manifest through us.
+A defining quality of a follower of Christ is love.
+If we are filled with the Spirit of God, His attributes will manifest through us as we walk in Him.
 The foundational attribute of God’s character is love, and the definition of that love is embodied in Jesus Christ.
-If we call ourselves ‘Christians’, what we are saying is that the love of Jesus has transformed my life and I want to love like Him!
-If all that is emanating from my life is anger, bitterness, hatred, apathy or any other character defect, I must bring into question where my allegiance really is.
+If we call ourselves ‘Christians’, what we are saying is that the love of Jesus has transformed our lives and we want to love like Him!
+If all that is comes from my life is anger, bitterness, hatred, apathy or any other character defect, I must bring into question where my heart really is.

 *What does God’s love look like in His Kingdom?

-1 Corinthians 13:4-7 “Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; 5does not behave rudely, does not seek its own, is not provoked, thinks no evil; 6does not rejoice in iniquity, but rejoices in the truth; 7bears all things, believes all things, hopes all things, endures all things.”
+1 Corinthians 13:4-7 “Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.”

 Wow…every time I read this chapter I am confronted by my insufficiency of meeting this standard.
 We would do well to read this in the morning when we arise and in the evening at the conclusion of our day.
 Did we really show love today?
 Did my responses reflect the love that God has shown me and has placed within me, or did I react according to my flesh?
 These questions are asked far too infrequently.